Seahawks ‘were not comfortable’ allowing Malik McDowell to try to continue play, agent says

 The team’s first pick in the 2017 NFL draft, McDowell was waived as injured on March 2 due to injuries sustained in an ATV accident in July 2017, and when he went unclaimed he became a free agent, his career with the Seahawks over before he played a game.
 After being injured, McDowell was placed on the non-football injury list and never practiced for Seattle again after having taken part in the offseason program in the spring of 2017.
 He was waived as injured before the 2018 season but at that time when he went unclaimed, he reverted to Seattle’s injured reserve list.
 This year, he simply became a free agent.

 Rosenhaus said the Seahawks gave McDowell numerous examinations but felt McDowell would not be healthy enough to continue playing football.
 Rosenhaus said independent doctors think McDowell can play, which is why McDowell last week visited the Dallas Cowboys.
-The Cowboys are thought to be continuing to assess McDowell’s health, and Rosenhaus said he hopes Dallas will sign McDowell.
+The Cowboys are thought to be continuing to assess McDowell’s health but have yet to clear him to play, and Rosenhaus said he hopes Dallas will sign McDowell.
 But if not, he said McDowell will visit other teams with the goal of resuming his career — he has not played since the 2016 college season at Michigan State.

 “Unfortunately Malik got injured and it was a brain injury, a head injury,” Rosenhaus said to a small group of reporters here Monday.
 “And the Seahawks, they did a wonderful job of exhaustively checking to see if they could get him cleared to play.
 Ultimately their doctors were not comfortable clearing him.
 He has since been cleared by independent doctors.”